 Flame weeding systems range from large tractor mounted units, with sizable LPG supply tanks, to small handheld units for spot weed control.

-There are many, many more uses for LPG than listed above.
+There are many, many more uses of LPG (liquefied petroleum gas) than listed above.

 Cleaning, disinfecting, roofing, commercial car washes and petrochemical feedstock are just a few.